alicethegod/Cognitive-Thermodynamics/README.md

 Perfect Internalism: The central finding of this research—that standard optimizers possess an intrinsic bias to maintain internal topological efficiency and organization at all costs, even if it leads to a complete semantic detachment from external reality.

-For more theoretical details, please refer to our series of papers (Link to preprint, e.g., arXiv or Zenodo).
+For more theoretical details, please refer to our series of papers (DOI: 10.5281/zenodo.17036490).

 Repository Structure
 .